How to report a work injury

 The main E1 form includes:

-• A document upload feature: Employers will be able to attach documentation with the E1 submission.
-This could include pictures related to the worker’s injury, incident reports or medical notes.
+• A document upload feature: You can attach documentation your E1 submission.
+This can include pictures related to the worker’s injury, incident reports or medical notes.

 • Limited required fields.